|TPNW Article 1(1) prohibitions: Compatibility in 2021|

 - Pakistan should acknowledge that nuclear deterrence is not a sustainable solution for its own or international security, and that any perceived benefits are far outweighed by the risk of nuclear accidents or war.
 It should move rapidly to verifiably reduce and eliminate its nuclear arsenal.

 - Pakistan should join the NPT as a non-nuclear-weapon state.
-Pakistan should conclude and bring into force a full Comprehensive Safeguards Agreement (CSA) and Additional Protocol (AP) with the IAEA.
+Pakistan should upgrade to a Comprehensive Safeguards Agreement and conclude and bring into force and Additional Protocol with the IAEA.
 It should also sign and ratify the CTBT.

 Inventory of nuclear warheads at the beginning of 2022

 Approximately 106 warheads are assigned to Pakistan’s operational arsenal of mobile landbased ballistic missiles, including the short-range Abdali, Ghaznavi, Shaheen-I, and NASR, and the medium-range Ghauri and Shaheen-II.